 If you’d like to skip me rambling about my life story and go straight to my thoughts on Shillington, feel free to click this link (I’ll forgive you).

 Throughout this article I have scattered some of the work produced by me and some of my fellow coursemates during our studies.

 Why I Wanted / Needed to Study

-I had already heard of Shillington around this time, mainly from their adverts in Computer Arts magazine.
+I first heard of Shillington around mid-late 2012, mainly from their adverts in Computer Arts magazine.
 I considered studying there and looked into it, but dismissed it almost immediately.
 I thought “Learn to be a graphic designer 3 months?
 Ha, good one…”